 - n.
 Certification of approval from the Design Review Commission for all nonresidential buildings.
-(Added by Ordinance 230 08/20/2009) - 11-417.
+(Added by Ordinance 230 08/20/2009) - o.
+Any proposed development that is accessed by a road that is either less than 18' in width or not paved with asphalt or concrete must submit a traffic study with the site plan, detailing the volume automobile traffic being added by the proposed development, the adequacy of the existing roads, and improvements that need to be made.
+The town may then commission an independent review of that traffic study, and require improvements be made before development can proceed.
+Where road pavement is to be increased, an engineered drainage and erosion control plan must be provided, and there must be a 40' of Right-of-Way. minimum of Given the mountainous terrain of Pittman Center, public safety precautions such as quard rails shall be installed where appropriate. - 11-417.
 Septic System and Sewage Standards.
 The presence of excessive slope and poorly drained or thin soils directly affects the environmental quality in Pittman Center.
 The following regulations shall serve to protect streams, ground water, and adjacent property owners from contamination by septic systems. - 1.
 Number Allowed.
 Only one functioning septic system approved by the State Health Department is allowed per lot. - 2.
 Soils.
 A soil survey of the entire lot, conducted by a soil scientist (approved by the health department) shall be submitted to and evaluated by the health department environmentalist before a building permit may be issued. - 3.
 Non-Residential Systems.
 All septic systems serving uses other than a single family dwelling shall be designed by an engineer registered in Tennessee with education, training and experience in the design of septic systems.
 The system must be designed utilizing data from an onsite percolation test carried out by a registered civil engineer.
 A design engineer must provide certification of the system's construction. - 4.
 Maximum Slope.
 Maximum slope permitted for the area to be used for the septic system shall be no greater than twenty (20) percent unless a special investigation shows the site meets the standards of the State Health Department for extreme slopes.
 Those standards are: - a.
 Depth to bedrock shall be more than six (6) feet from the surface of the ground. - b.
-There shall be no rock outcrop within three hundred (300) feet down slope from the septic system. - 5.
+There shall be no rock outcrop within three hundred $^{70}\,$

+- (300) feet down slope from the septic system. - 5.
 Location.
 The location of the septic tank and disposal field shall be: - a.
 Ten (10) feet from all dwellings. - b.
 Thirty (30) feet from all property lines. - c.
 Fifty (50) feet from the high water mark of any drainage way, stream, or impoundment. - 6.
 Alternative Systems.
 Alternative septic systems may be considered by the Board of Zoning Appeals (BZA) where evidence indicates an alternative is needed and appropriate.
 Appropriate monitoring periods and restrictions shall be placed on such systems by the BZA.
 Any such system shall be designed by a certified engineer with experience in the field of alternative septic design.